 - 1. Identify the monarchs under whom Shakespeare wrote during the important political, religious, and cultural events that occurred during his life. - 2.
 Describe the manner in which an Elizabethan play was performed.
 (SC 5) - 3.
 Identify the name of the first published collection of Shakespeare's plays along with its date and vital information about it. - 4.
 Identify the number of plays Shakespeare wrote. - 5.
 Describe the relative chronological position in the canon of the most important plays. - 6.
+List factual details about Shakespeare's life.

+Last Revision: Fall 2019

-List factual details about Shakespeare's life. - 7.
-Discuss thematic and structural relationships of the plays, leading to an ability to write an analytical explication comparing or contrasting several plays.
+- 7. Discuss thematic and structural relationships of the plays, leading to an ability to write an analytical explication comparing or contrasting several plays.
 (SC 2) - 8.
 Identify quotations that bear significant thematic meaning. - 9.
 Discuss several approaches scholars have taken in the field of Shakespearean criticism. - 10.
 Trace the development of Shakespearean drama.
 (SC 5) - 11.
-Discuss Shakespeare's contribution to the drama.

-Last Revision: Fall 2017:we

-- 12. Illustrate the following themes or ideas in the Elizabethan worldview with examples of their imaginative portrayals in Shakespeare's plays: (SC 5)

-- a. order and chaos

-- b. sin

-- c. the Chain of Being

-- d. correspondence (i.e. "the macrocosm-microcosm")

-- e. kind

-- f. providence

-- g. fortune

-- h. free will

-- show and substance

-- 13. Discuss the concept of a "community of virtue" as it appears in the Shakespeare plays.
+Discuss Shakespeare's contribution to the drama. - 12.
+Illustrate the following themes or ideas in the Elizabethan worldview with examples of their imaginative portrayals in Shakespeare's plays: (SC 5) - a. order and chaos - b. sin - c. the Chain of Being - d. correspondence (i.e. "the macrocosm-microcosm") - e. kind - f. providence - g. fortune - h. free will - show and substance - 13.
+Discuss the concept of a "community of virtue" as it appears in the Shakespeare plays.